enderkus/bawp-mobile/README.md

 # User Responsibility

-Users utilize the plugin at their own discretion.
-The plugin developer cannot be held responsible for any issues that may arise.
+Users utilize the app at their own discretion.
+The app developer cannot be held responsible for any issues that may arise.